 Of course there were holidays, like Christmas or Halloween, that were more over the top than others, but we loved it all!
-It wasn’t until I was older that I realized that there were so many other holidays that were pretty big that my Mom never really did anything for.
+It wasn’t until I was older that I realized that there were so many other holidays that we really never celebrated.
 For us it was just a day off school or something we briefly learned about in class.
 These holidays, Labor Day, Flag Day, Earth Day, Cinco de Mayo, etc. were holidays that growing up, were just another day.

 Being not only a blogger, but recipe developer and cooking instructor means that it is part of my job to know what foods are in season, what activities are in season (grilling, back to school, etc.), what holidays, big or small (even cheesy food holidays like National Grilled Cheese Day), are approaching, and what the food trends are.
 In this line of work, you have to start planning for these things months in advance because for the rest of the world they only start thinking about said holidays a few weeks before, so that means I already have to be ready.
 Because the day of said holiday, it is a trending topic with hash tags and such!

-Boy the world has changed quite a bit since I was a kid, but if that means I get to enjoy Flag Day by eating a fruit topped “flag” cake or eat compost cookies on Earth Day or enjoy a margarita and some Mexican food on Cinco de Mayo, which let’s face it, if I am being honest, is actually at least a once a night thing already in these parts, then well I’m in!
+Boy the world has changed quite a bit since I was a kid, but if that means I get to enjoy Flag Day by eating a fruit topped “flag” cake or eat compost cookies on Earth Day or enjoy a margarita and some tacos on Cinco de Mayo, which let’s face it, if I am being honest, is actually at least a once a night thing already in our house, then well I’m in!

 Today’s recipe, Tres Leches Bread Pudding, is a heavenly mash up of two popular desserts.
 Tres Leches Cake is a popular dessert in central and south America and Tres Leches means “three milks,” which the cake is soaked in.
 Bread pudding is similar, as it is old bread soaked in an egg and milk custard, and so a Tres Leches Bread Pudding is a no brainier!